-The Gokturks, under Bumin Qaghan’s son Muqan Qaghan, formed an alliance with the Sassanians to their south.
-The Gokturks used that alliance to make their empire bigger and bigger.
+Under Bumin Qaghan’s son Muqan Qaghan, the Gokturks formed an alliance with the Sassanians to their south.
+They used that alliance to make their empire bigger and bigger.
 This forced the Avars to move west into Europe.

 The Sui Dynasty Chinese emperors didn’t like the Gokturk and Tibetan raids.
 When the Gokturks got into a civil war, the Chinese emperors took first one side, then the other.
-They got the Gokturks to keep fighting each other and make themselves weaker.
+The Chinese got them to keep fighting each other and make themselves weaker.
 Often some of the Gokturks invaded China.

 By the 700s AD, these long civil wars were making the Gokturks weaker and weaker.
-By 742 AD, the Gokturks were so weak that the Uighurs, with the support of the T’ang Dynasty emperors, were able to overthrow the Gokturks (and push back the Tibetans).
+By 742 AD, they were so weak that the Uighurs, with the support of the T’ang Dynasty emperors, were able to overthrow them (and push back the Tibetans).
 The Uighurs started their own independent Uighur kingdom.